kenno-warise/wagtail-polls/README.md

 $ hatch run runserver
 ```

 ## License

-`django-on-hatch` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`warise-polls` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.